HULKs/hulk/docs/setup/nao_image_and_sdk.md

 This means that versions are increased depending on the severity of changes.
 The following policy exists for the HULKs:

--   Images have major, minor, and patch version numbers (e.g. 4.2.3), SDKs have only have major and minor (e.g. 4.2)
+-   Both images and SDKs have major, minor, and patch version numbers (e.g. 4.2.3)
--   Same version numbers of images and SDKs are compatible to each other
+-   Images and SDKs with the same major and minor version number are compatible with each other
 -   Major changes, refactorings, implementations result in the increase of the major version number
 -   Minor changes, additions and iterations result in the increase of the minor version number
 -   Changes in the image that do not require SDK recreation, result in the increase of the patch version number (which only requires to create a new image)

 Before building new images, the version number needs to be set in `meta-hulks/conf/distro/HULKsOS.conf`.
 Only change the `DISTRO_VERSION`, the `SDK_VERSION` is automatically derived from the `DISTRO_VERSION`.

-Once new SDKs are deployed at the BigHULKs for HULKs members or in the local downloads directory `sdk/downloads` in the HULKs repository for non HULKs members, the Pepsi tool needs to learn to use the new SDK.
+Once a new image and/or SDK is released, pepsi needs to know the new version numbers.
-Therefore update the version in `crates/repository/src/lib.rs` in the variable `SDK_VERSION`.
+Therefore update the variables `OS_VERSION` and/or `SDK_VERSION` in `crates/constants/src/lib.rs`.
-Successive builds with Pepsi will use the new version.
+Successive builds with pepsi will use the new version.

 ### Advanced: Upgrade Rust Version